jinghuazhao/GWAS-course/README.md

-This repository contains lecture notes for a GWAS workshop and some utilities.
+This repository contains lecture notes for GWAS and some utilities.

-## Notes for GWAS
+## Notes

 FIle | Description
 -----|------------
-`GWAS.md`| workshop notes including resources `outlines.docx` | Outlines for workshop
+`GWAS.md`| Notes including resources
+`outlines.docx` | Outlines for a workshop

-## Utilities for the latest GLGC/GIANT contribution
+## Utilities from the latest GLGC/GIANT contribution

 `invnorm.txt` describes how to do Inverse Normal transformation.